Black Friday special for Zoom whitening

 What is TMJ?

 TMJ stands for temporomandibular joint, which is the joint that connects your lower jaw to your skull and upper jaw.
 When inflamed, TMJ disorder (or TMD) can occur and often manifests as jaw clicking, soreness, tension or lock jaw.
 This pain and discomfort can also be severe enough to prevent you from chewing and speaking with ease.
-But at South Hills Dental Arts, we have several drug-free and non-invasive treatment options to help you find relief.
+At South Hills Dental Arts, the best dentists in Pittsburgh offer drug-free, non-invasive treatment options to help you find lasting relief.
+Contact us today!

 Initial Consultation & Diagnosis